-Payday cash may be much smaller in new job market
+Payday cash from Internet loans may be much smaller in new job market

 The unemployed finding lower paying jobs

-Payday cash may not be what it once was.
+Payday cash from Internet loans may not be what it once was.
 David Becker of Wisconsin was laid off from his job in IT last year.
 It’s been a difficult time and he’s been looking for work in every place imaginable.
 He finally found a job, but it was in Nevada and the pay was $25,000 less than his old position.
 More and more unemployed workers are finding themselves in the same predicament.
 They take a job after months of searching, but have to accept considerably lower pay.
-People have been searching for employment for months now and with choices few and far between, they are settling for smaller pay, in return for security.
+People have been searching for employment for months now and with choices few and far between, they are settling for smaller pay, in return for security – and they find themselves needing Internet loans or payday advance loans online.

 The new job market

 In the recovering economy, one of the biggest problems is salary decline.
 Employers are starting to create new jobs, but being frugal with starting salaries, benefits, and incentives.
 Experts warn consumers that though there is research being gathered on the market, it doesn’t necessarily reflect the reality of what is happening.
 For example, the government reported that new jobs are being created.
 What they didn’t report was that those jobs are nowhere near the salary levels of pre-recessionary times.
 People, who used to earn $80,000 a year, may have to accept jobs for $50,000.
 That means they will have less money to spend, and less money to fuel the economy.
+They may start searching for alternate money sources like Internet loans.
 Marisa DiNatale, director at Moody’s Economy.com, said, “In most cases, it means a subdued expansion, for sure.”

 The long-term effect of lower salaries